-I expected Amalfi Coast with kids to be challenging but it turned out to be an amazing family vacation.
-It was well-balanced fun relaxing and good food.
-We love Italy and this was our second visit with kids and it truly was the perfect balanced trip with kids to Italy.
+Its easy to plan a Budget Amalfi Coast with Kids vacation.
+This Budget Amalfi Coast with Kids Itinerary and planning Guide will help you plan the best budget Italy vacation with your family ever.
+Many may think Amalfi Coast with kids would be challenging but it turns out it can be the best family vacation and a budget Italy trip.
+It is a well-balanced: fun, relaxing and good food.
+We love Italy and this was our second visit with kids.
+It truly was the perfect balanced trip with kids to Italy.

 We stayed in Maiori Italy on the Amalfi Coast and were able to visit many villages along the coast such as Amalfi, Minori, Positano, Cetara, and Atrani.
 We didn’t make it to Ravello but there is a bus you can take to get there as did some guests at our party.